lee-vincent/dotfiles-windows/README.md

-﻿# Vinnie Lee dotfiles for Windows, from Jay Harris
+﻿# Vinnie dotfiles for Windows WSL2 Ubuntu dev machine setup

 A collection of PowerShell files for Windows, including common application installation through `Chocolatey` and `npm`, and developer-minded Windows configuration defaults.

-Are you a Mac user?
-Check out my [dotfiles](https://github.com/jayharris/dotfiles) repository.

 ## Installation